Temple Book I

 Temple Book I is a 1981 fantasy role-playing game supplement published by Judges Guild.

 Contents

-Temple Book I is a booklet that provides instant physical layouts for temples that fantasy characters might encounter.
+Temple Book I is a supplement which supplies floor plans for temples in a fantasy setting for characters to encounter.

 Reception

 Ronald Pehr reviewed Temple Book I in The Space Gamer No. 41.
 Pehr commented that "Although this is 'for any fantasy campaign,' there's a definite D&D bias in the charts.
 But you won't buy Temple Book I for charts.
 You'll buy it for 50 pages of maps, which are usable in any game; there'll be at least one to fit any given adventure you've conceived.
 Those who benefit from this type of game aid will get a lot of that benefit from Temple Book I."